Teaching English Language Learners: 2026 Strategies Guide

 How can I support an ELL if I don't speak their native language?

-You can still provide immense support.
 Use visuals, gestures, and modeling.
-Pair them with a supportive peer.
+Pair the student with a supportive peer.
 Use translation technology for key concepts.
 Label the classroom in multiple languages.
 Most importantly, create a warm, welcoming environment where the student feels safe to take risks with English.

 What is the difference between an ESL and a bilingual program?